Harem in the Labyrinth of Another World

 Harem in the Labyrinth of Another World (異世界迷宮でハーレムを, Isekai Meikyū de Haremu o) is a Japanese light novel series written by Shachi Sogano and illustrated by Shikidouji.
 It was serialized online from 2011 to 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Shufunotomo, who have published thirteen volumes since December 2012 under their Hero Bunko imprint.
 A manga adaptation with art by Issei Hyōju has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since April 2017.
-It has been collected in eleven tankōbon volumes.
+It has been collected in twelve tankōbon volumes.
 An anime television series adaptation produced by Passione aired from July to September 2022.

 Plot

 Michio Kaga plays an online game that seemingly uses virtual reality.
 After having fun, he finds he cannot log out and has seemingly entered a fantasy world for real.
 Making a living by exploring a monster-filled labyrinth and by defeating and turning in bandits, he is enticed by a beautiful slave girl named Roxanne and purchases her.
 After treating her as an equal partner and becoming lovers with her, he is inspired to purchase more slave girls and build himself a harem.